RapolasRimeika/asteroids/README.md

 ### Game Mechanics:
 - **Player Controls:**
     Rotate, move, and shoot with smooth physics.

+**Game State Management:**
+    The game constantly tracks the player's state, including death, and manages transitions between different modes (e.g., playing, game over, name entry).
+During gameplay, it monitors player score and playtime, updating the game state based on player actions and events, ensuring smooth transitions.

-- **Asteroids:**
+- **Player Highscores:**
-    Randomly generated textures and splitting mechanics when destroyed.
-Asteroids also generate shrapnel upon destruction.
+    After the game finishes, the player is prompted to enter their name, and the scores are saved.
+The high score system retains up to 10 entries, showing the leaderboard at the end of the game, giving players the chance to compete for the top spots.

 - **Alien Ships:**
-    Alien ships track the player, avoid asteroids, shoot when in range, and drop loot upon destruction.
+    Alien ships track the player, navigate around asteroids, and strategically shoot when in range.
+Upon destruction, they drop various loot items, adding dynamic gameplay and resource rewards for the player.

 - **Loot System:**
-    Different power-ups like health regeneration, speed boosts, stabilizers, and more spawn upon defeating enemies.
+    Loot spawns upon defeating Alien ships, offering power-ups like health, speed boosts, stabilizers, and other upgrades.
+Each loot item modifies the ship's attributes, making gameplay progressively more challenging and rewarding.

+- **Global Collision:**
+    A robust physics engine governs collisions, where objects not only collide but also take damage based on their relative velocity and mass.
+The impact forces cause them to bounce off each other, leading to realistic interactions between all in-game objects.

+- **Shrapnel:**
+    Upon destruction, objects break apart into multiple shrapnel pieces, the amount of which is determined by their radius.
+The shrapnel scatters in various directions, colliding with nearby objects and dealing additional damage, enhancing the unpredictability of space combat.

+- **Inertia:**
+    The game employs a full physics system with both linear and angular inertia.
+Spaceships experience friction and momentum, adding a layer of control and realism to movement.
+While all objects have inertia, non-controllable objects have angular inertia disabled for smoother performance.

-- **Inertia and Stabilizers:**
+- **Stabilizers:**
-    Full physics system with linear and angular inertia, friction, and stabilizers that stop small movements when not pressing movement keys.
+    Spaceships (both Player and Alien) have angular momentum and built-in stabilizers to counteract small, unintended movements caused by inertia.
+This system helps control both linear and angular momentum when movement keys aren't pressed.
+The stabilizers are upgradable through loot, providing better handling.

-- **Black Holes (BLK Class):**
+- **Black Holes (BlackHole Class):**
-    A black hole that spawns randomly, pulls objects in based on proximity, and removes objects when too close.
+    Black holes spawn randomly in space, pulling in nearby objects based on proximity.
+As objects get too close, they are pulled in and eventually disappear, introducing an ever-present environmental hazard with gravitational physics.

 - **Background Generation:**
-    Multi-layered star and planet backgrounds with randomly generated textures, Gaussian blur applied to the planet layer for depth.
+    A complex, multi-layered background system generates star and planet layers with procedurally generated textures.
+Gaussian blur is applied to the planet layer, creating a sense of depth and immersion in the game’s expansive space environment.

 - **Explosion Physics:**
-    Objects interact with explosions based on proximity, and forces are applied accordingly.
+    Explosions affect nearby objects based on proximity, applying realistic force dynamics.
+The closer an object is to the explosion, the greater the force exerted, causing ripple effects across the environment and impacting gameplay significantly.

 ### Code Modularity:

 - The code is split into multiple files for readability, maintainability, and scalability:

-  - `constants.py`        : Stores all global constants like screen dimensions and object sizes.
+  - **`constants.py`**        : Stores global constants like screen dimensions and object sizes.
-  - `circleshape.py`      : A base class for circular game objects with full inertia and friction.
+  - **`circleshape.py`**      : A base class for circular game objects with full inertia and friction.
-  - `player.py`           : Manages player controls, movement, shooting, and collision detection.
+  - **`player.py`**           : Manages player controls, movement, shooting, and collision detection.
-  - `asteroid.py`         : Handles asteroid movement, splitting, and texture generation.
+  - **`asteroid.py`**         : Handles asteroid movement, splitting, and texture generation.
-  - `asteroidfield.py`    : Manages asteroid spawning, including black holes.
+  - **`asteroidfield.py`**    : Manages asteroid spawning and interactions, including black holes.
-  - `aliens.py`           : Manages alien ship behavior and interactions with the player.
+  - **`aliens.py`**           : Manages alien ship behavior and interactions with the player.
-  - `loot.py`             : Implements the loot system with power-ups for the player.
+  - **`loot.py`**             : Implements the loot system with power-ups for the player.
-  - `explosion.py`        : Handles explosion interactions with objects.
+  - **`explosion.py`**        : Handles explosion physics and their interactions with objects.
-  - `floating_text.py`    : Displays text effects during gameplay.
+  - **`floating_text.py`**    : Displays floating text effects during gameplay.
-  - `background_layers.py`: Generates dynamic star and planet backgrounds.
+  - **`background.py`**       : Generates dynamic multi-layered star and planet backgrounds.
-  - `main.py`             : The main game loop handling events, updates, and rendering.
+  - **`main.py`**             : The main game loop handling events, updates, and rendering.

-### Version Control:
-- Managed the entire project using Git and GitHub, effectively tracking changes and allowing collaboration.
+  - **`AlienField.py`**       : Special field or behavior management for alien ships.
+  - **`black_hole.py`**       : Manages the behavior and physics of black holes within the game.
+  - **`high_scores.json`**    : Stores the top player scores after each session.
+  - **`state.py`**            : Manages the game states like playing, game over, and name entry.
+  - **`shot.py`**             : Implements the mechanics for player and alien shots.
+  - **`text_lists.py`**       : Stores pre-defined text messages or lists for gameplay.

 ## How to Play

 **Controls:**
-- Rotate: Left/Right arrow keys or A/D.
+- Rotate: Left/Right arrow keys.
-- Move: Up/Down arrow keys or W/S.
+- Move: Up/Down arrow keys.
 - Shoot: Spacebar.
 - Stabilizers: Automatically engage when not pressing movement keys to stop small movements.
-- Restart: Press Enter after game over.
+- Restart: Press Return after game over.
+Enter your name, press Return to save score and start a new game.
-- Quit Game: Press Escape.
+- Quit Game: Press Escape at any point to quit the game.

 **Objective:**
 Navigate your spaceship, avoid asteroids, black holes and enemy fire.
-Destroy aliens and asteroids by shooting at them.
+Destroy aliens and asteroids by shooting at them to score points.
 Collect loot from defeated enemies to gain power-ups and increase your score.
 Survive as long as possible!